OR WAIT 15 SECS

 Based on Lis previous research on impedance biosensors to detect Salmonella and E. coli, the new system uses magnetic bio-nanobeads, a specially designed microfluidic biochip and red blood cell complexes to detect the virus.
 Detection follows a step-by-step process.
 First, researchers coat the magnetic nanobeads with specific antibodies to separate and concentrate the target virus within a poultry swab sample.
 Acting as bio-labels, red blood cells are then mixed with the captured virus to form a complex, which is filtered by a specially designed, micro-fluidic biochip.
 The biochip then delivers the complex to a microelectrode array for measurement.
 Researchers detect the specific virus by correlating the change in impedance of the complex under high-frequency and alternating currents to the concentration of avian influenza virus in an original sample.

 To optimize the research prototype, the research team is currently developing specific monoclonal antibodies to different subtypes of avian influenza viruses.
 Another UA researcher, Ryan Tian, assistant professor of chemistry, is developing a titanium dioxide nanofiber to modify the microelectrode for a more sensitive impedance signal from the target virus.
 When Tians work is completed, the research team will be ready to conduct field tests for the final evaluation of the technology.
-Working with specific monoclonal antibodies, Li is also collaborating with researchers at
+Working with specific monoclonal antibodies, Li is also collaborating with researchers at ChinaAgriculturalUniversity to develop wireless communication, global positioning systems and imaging for the biosensors application to a rapid response to animal disease networks in China.

 Avian influenza virus H5N1 was discovered in the late 1990s.
 Animal cases have been reported in more than 46 countries, and 10 countries have reported human infection.
 As of Jan.
 22, according to the World Health Organization, 269 people have been infected, and 163 have died since 2003 due to avian influenza.
-Recently, a draft report of the
+Recently, a draft report of the U.S. government's emergency plan predicts that as many as 200 million Americans could be infected and 200,000 could die within a few months if an avian flu pandemic were to reach the United States.

 In the United States, a 2001 and 2002 outbreak of low pathogenic avian influenza, which poses no threat to humans, resulted in the loss of more than 4.5 million chickens and turkeys and is estimated to have cost the poultry industry approximately $125 million.
 According to a World Bank report, by mid-2005 more than 140 million birds had died or been destroyed worldwide, and losses to the poultry industry are estimated to be more than $10 billion.